bcaldwell/ansible-role-letsencrypt/README.md

-Role Name
+letsencrypt
 =========

 This role gets SSL/TLS certificate from let's encrypt and sets up a cron job to renew the certificate.
+This role uses cloudflare to verify domain ownership.

 Requirements
 ------------